astoeckel/temporal_basis_transformation_network/README.md

 ## Dependencies

-This code has no dependencies apart from TensorFlow 2.4 or later.
+This code has no dependencies apart from TensorFlow 2.4 or later and numpy 1.19 or later.

-However, to run the unit tests or to play around with the Jupyter notebooks in the `notebooks` folder, you need to install `numpy`, `scipy`, and `matplotlib`, as well as the `dlop_ldn_function_bases` package, which can be found [here](https://github.com/astoeckel/dlop_ldn_function_bases).
+However, to run the unit tests or to play around with the Jupyter notebooks in the `notebooks` folder, you need to install `scipy`, and `matplotlib`, as well as the `dlop_ldn_function_bases` package, which can be found [here](https://github.com/astoeckel/dlop_ldn_function_bases).